 Butterscotch tastes best when it's served hot!
 Reheat it in a small nonstick saucepan over low heat.
 Alternatively, remove the lid to the mason jar, and microwave in 15-second increments, stirring between sessions, until sauce is warmed through.

 - In a heavy-bottom saucepan over medium heat, add butter and sugar.
-When butter is melted, whisk butter and sugar together and then whisk in 2 tablespoons heavy cream.
+When butter is melted, whisk in 2 tablespoons heavy cream.
 Bring to a foamy boil, and cook 4 minutes, whisking occasionally, until mixture deepens in color.